ValveSoftware/Proton/README.md

 This is my build of Proton with the most recent bleeding-edge proton experimental WINE.

-Things it contains the Valve's proton does not:
+Things it contains that Valve's proton does not:

 - DXVK patched with Async, which can be toggled with DXVK_ASYNC=1
 - Additional media foundation patches for better video playback support